No. 242 Squadron RAF: In Transport Command

 The squadron reformed again on 15 November 1944 at RAF Stoney Cross as a transport squadron, training on the Vickers Wellington then getting operational on the Short Stirling.
-By 1946 it had become an operator of the Avro York running scheduled freight services into India and to the Azores; in June 1946 it was located at RAF Oakington as part of No. 47 Group.
+By 1946 it was operating the Avro York running scheduled freight services into India and to the Azores; in June 1946 it was located at RAF Oakington as part of No. 47 Group.
 In 1948 it became involved in the Berlin Air Lift operating from Wunstorf.
 After the air lift it returned to England and reequipped with Handley Page Hastings.
 The squadron was disbanded at RAF Lyneham on 1 May 1950.

 On missiles

 On 1 October 1959 it was reformed at RAF Marham as a surface-to-air missile unit with the Bristol Bloodhound.
 It was tasked to protect the V bomber bases until disbanded on 30 September 1964.